Ecopipam

-Ecopipam (development codes SCH-39166, EBS-101, and PSYRX-101) is a dopamine antagonist which is under development for the treatment of Lesch-Nyhan syndrome, Tourette's syndrome, speech disorders, and restless legs syndrome.
+Ecopipam (development codes SCH-39166, EBS-101, and PSYRX-101) is a dopamine antagonist which is under development for the treatment of Lesch–Nyhan syndrome, Tourette syndrome, speech disorders, and restless legs syndrome.
 It is taken by mouth.

 Ecopipam acts as a selective dopamine D1 and D5 receptor antagonist.
 It is orally active, has an elimination half-life of 10 hours, crosses the blood–brain barrier, and substantially occupies brain dopamine receptors.
 Side effects of ecopipam may include depression, anxiety, fatigue, sedation, somnolence, insomnia, headaches, muscle twitching, and suicidal ideation, among others.
 It appears to lack the typical extrapyramidal effects like tardive dyskinesia that occur with D2 receptor antagonists.

 Ecopipam is an experimental drug and has not been approved for medical use.
-As of April 2022, it is in phase 3 trials for Lesch-Nyhan syndrome, phase 2 trials for Tourette's syndrome and speech disorders, and phase 2/phase 1 trials for restless legs syndrome.
+It was discovered in the CNS preclinical labs at Schering-Plough Corporation (now Merck).
+As of April 2024, it is in phase 3 trials for Tourette syndrome, phase 2 trials for Tourette syndrome and speech disorders, and phase 2/phase 1 trials for restless legs syndrome.
 The drug was also under development for the treatment of cocaine-related disorders, obesity, and schizophrenia, but development for these indications was discontinued.